praveenande84/Target-Interview/03 Theory/01 Client/05 React JS/ReactJS.md

 ##### Link
 The Link Component creates hyperlinks that allows to navigate around in application.
-The to prop specifies absolute path.
+The `to` prop specifies absolute path.

 ##### Redirect
 Redirect Component is used to redirect to another path

 ##### withRouter
-To provide history prop to other components, we can wrap it with the withRouter function while exporting it.
+To provide __Routing default properties__ prop to other components, we can wrap it with the withRouter function while exporting it.
 `export default withRouter(Header)`

 ```Javascript
 // ----->> src/components/Header/index.js <<-----